ForestScaling/ScalingFromSky/README.md

 ### Future Directions
 1. Testing the method on real world data
 2. Incorporate error in the estimate of alpha into future predictions (uncertainty propagation)
+3. Update/spend more time on the estimation of total tree abundance Ntot based on observed tree abundance Nobs and estimated alpha, with uncertainty in alpha incorporated